-From the 1st July to 30th September 2021, there were 21,258 aircraft movements in total at Gatwick Airport, which is a strong increase compared to both the previous quarter and Q3 of 2020.
-This surge was prompted by the lifting of the travel restrictions and Gatwick Airport is looking forward to the increased demand for travel.
+From the 1st October to 31st December 2021, there were 25,483 aircraft movements in total at Gatwick Airport, which is the busiest quarter since the onset of the pandemic.
+This promising surge saw the return of many airlines to the airport and the introduction of JetBlue, Scoot and Luxwing to name a few.
 The Airspace Office at Gatwick Airport continues to monitor aircraft performance and compliance with noise abatement procedures while the aviation industry rebuilds.
 This report contains detailed data, but allows me to present to you the key facts for the reporting quarter.

-Departure track-keeping performance has been good overall in the third quarter at 98.02%, this being somewhat constrained by a compliance of 93.2% on Route 4.
+Departure track-keeping performance for the last quarter was 98.37%, an excellent figure considering many airlines have been unfamiliar with Gatwick's operating procedures through the pandemic.
+Although Route 4 presents operational issues due to the complexity of the route, compliance of 94.2% is considered an achievement.
 On 25th of February we removed the RNAV Standard Instrument Departure routes on Route 4, as required by the CAA; we are continuing to assess the track-keeping performance along the conventional routes with our industry partners.

-Continuous Descent Operations (CDO) performance has improved since last quarter to 92.95%.
-Due to the extended period of reduced flying, many pilots and air traffic controllers have been getting less time 'in the seat' which can lead to small degradations in the execution of some procedures purely through being 'out of practice'.
-However, we have seen more aircraft returning to the skies in recent months which has had a positive effect on CDO performance.
+Although Continuous Descent Operations (CDO) performance has decreased to 90.6% since Q3 2021, this is still an improvement on the Q4 2020.
+This continues to highlight the effect extended periods of reduced flying can have on operations, due to pilots and air traffic controllers being 'out of practice'.
+However, we have seen more aircraft returning to the skies in recent months which can be expected to have a positive effect on CDO performance.

-The number of submitted complaints has increased to 1,928, which is a large increase compared to the second quarter.
-The number of individual complainants was 161, which is 59% lower than in Q3 of
+The number of submitted complaints has increased to 2,223, which is a consecutive quarter increase, however the number of individual complainants decreased to 102; approximately 51% of the same number in Q4 2020.

-2020.
 We are aware of the change in aircraft noise perception brought on by the long periods of empty skies and will do our utmost to keep our communities informed when traffic returns fully to Gatwick Airport.

 We have also continued with our programme of airline engagement to drive continuous improvement in CDO, track keeping and safety.
-The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Wizz Air UK, Vueling, Turkish Airlines, Air Baltic and Air Arabia Maroc with follow-up meetings planned later in the year to check-in on progress.
+The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Wizz Air UK, Vueling, Turkish Airlines, Air Baltic and Air Arabia Maroc with meetings scheduled with our new airline starters in Q1 2022.

-If you would like to know more about aircraft operations & noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, I would invite you to visit our website.
-I am proud to introduce you to our upgraded "Insightfull" pages which now provide more precise overflight information tailored to your location.
+If you would like to know more about aircraft operations and noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, I would invite you to visit our website.
+I would encourage you to visit our upgraded "Insightful" pages which now provide more precise overflight information tailored to your location.
 We have also added more material explaining aircraft noise, how we measure it and how it has changed in the past.
 As before, you find these pages under "Noise Explained".